 Kenneth N. Ralston

 Ken attended the Sandra Day O’Connor College of Law at Arizona State University, where he graduated summa cum laude and was ranked second in his class.
-After graduating law school, he achieved one of the top three scores on the Arizona Uniform Bar Examination.
-In law school, Ken interned for the Honorable Kathleen M. O’Malley on the Court of Appeals for the Federal Circuit and for the Honorable John J. Tuchi at the District Court of Arizona.
-For both Judges, Ken drafted opinions, orders, bench memos, and conducted research as needed.
+After graduating from law school, he achieved one of the top three scores on the Arizona Uniform Bar Examination.
+In law school, Ken interned for the Honorable Kathleen M. O’Malley on the Court of Appeals for the Federal Circuit and the Honorable John J. Tuchi at the District Court of Arizona.
 Interning at both the Federal District Court and a Federal Circuit Court of Appeals, Ken gained valuable insight at both the trial and appellate level.

 - Obtained record-setting $85M settlement for State of Arizona in consumer fraud case against GoogleGallagher & Kennedy attorneys Kevin D. Neal and Kenneth N. Ralston successfully represented the State of Arizona and the Arizona Attorney General’s Office in the lawsuit against Google for deceptive and unfair practices involving user location data.
 Lead counsel Kevin Neal and senior associate Ken Ralston obtained the $85 million settlement – the largest amount per capita the internet giant has paid in a privacy lawsuit of its kind – from Google to settle claims brought against the company under the Arizona Consumer Fraud Act in State of Arizona v.
 Google.

 - Arizona, 2017